HOPA Virtual Practice Management Series

 Designed to Keep Practice Managers, Managing Their Practice

 What if you could get practice management learning without leaving your practice for the day?
 Now you can!
-HOPA’s Virtual Practice Management (PM) Series will bring educational content and continuing education (CE) credits to you four times a year!
+HOPA’s Virtual Practice Management (PM) Series brings educational content and continuing education (CE) credits to you four times a year - and now it's FREE for HOPA members!

 Our Virtual Practice Management Series: